DaveParillo/cisc192-reader/_sources/chapter3/math.rst

     #include <iostream>
     using namespace std;

-iostream contains information about input and output (I/O) streams, including the object named ``cout``.
+We have been using header files since chapter 1. iostream contains information about input and output (I/O) streams, including the object named ``cout``.
 C++ has a powerful feature called namespaces,